MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-desktop6-keywordanydata.md

 ﻿---

 title: desktop6:KeywordAnyData
-description: Specifies a 64-bit unsigned integer value for a trigger event of a service.
+description: Specifies a 64-bit unsigned integer value for a trigger event of a service (desktop6:KeywordAnyData).

 ms.date: 04/19/2019
 ms.topic: reference